srivishnu2002/srivishnu2002/README.md

 ---

 ### :man_technologist: About Me :
-I am a University Student pursuing an Mtech Integrated degree (Software Engineering) in VIT Vellore.
+I am a University Student pursuing an Mtech Integrated degree (Software Engineering) at VIT Vellore.

-Developing video games with the Unity Engine is what I'm currently passionate about.
+My current passion is Video Game Development

 <br>

-- 🎮: I have done an Internship as a Unity Developer (VR) at VifrX, and I'm currently looking for internships!
+- 🎮: I have completed 2 Game development Internships, and I am currently doing my 3rd and 4th internships.

 - 🎵: I also make piano arrangements, and produce music with FL studio.